minvws/nl-mgo-app-web/README.md

-    │    ├── fhir-data          # Helpers for parsing FHIR data structures and generating "health ui schema"'s │    ├── fhir-types         # Collection of TypeScript types for dealing with different Fhir (version) elements │    ├── mgo-ui             # UI library for the MGO app │    └── tailwind           # MGO Tailwind theme ├── docs
+    │    ├── fhir-data          # Helpers for parsing FHIR data structures and generating "health ui schema"'s │    ├── fhir-types         # Collection of TypeScript types for dealing with different Fhir (version) elements │    ├── mgo-ui             # UI library for the MGO app │    ├── mgo-intl           # Contains all the text content and translations for the MGO app and the "health ui schema"'s │    └── tailwind           # MGO Tailwind theme ├── docs
     │    └── ...                # Documentation files